-- 1. Remove waste or recovered oil from the site in an impermeable container and dispose of at a suitable licensed site; do not puncture, bury, burn or leave empty containers on site. - 2.
-Do not park vehicles, machinery or bowsers or locate un-bunded tanks on bridges or near to watercourses or drains. - 3.
-Do not store or handle oils and lubricants, or refuel, wash or repair machinery, within buffer areas. - 4.
+- 1. Remove waste or recovered oil from the site in an impermeable container and dispose of at a suitable licensed site; do not puncture, bury, burn, or leave empty containers on site. - 2.
+Do not park vehicles, machinery, or bowsers or locate un-bunded tanks on bridges or near to watercourses or drains. - 3.
+Do not store or handle oils and lubricants, or refuel, wash or repair machinery, within buffer areas.
+The possibility of leaving narrower buffer areas along minor watercourses <1 m wide does not apply to these activities. - 4.
 Keep containers of fuel oils or lubricants on flat ground and away from the immediate working area of machinery. - 5.
 Use double-skinned or bunded, securely lockable tanks where there is a need to temporarily store fuel oils or lubricants on site; provide a cover to reduce the build-up of contaminated rainwater. - 6.
 Always use a transfer hose when refuelling. - 7.
 Use appropriate bowsers or drums for fuel transport and do not overfill; secure drums within vans, ensuring proper weight distribution. - 8.
 Regularly check to ensure there is no leak of fuel or lubricants from machinery and equipment. - 9.
 Consider potential threats posed to water from the handling of fuel oils and lubricants. - 10.
 Review the contingency plan and ensure you know how to correctly use diesel-handling systems and what to do in the event of a spillage.